palmerabollo/egov/incubator/egov-adapter-traffic-radars/README.md

 > data-provider --(http)--> adapter --(http scrape)--> datasource

 Why serverless?
 Because it can help us save a lot of money and make the project sustainable from an economic perspective.
 This is particularly important in cases where we can cache the response because data doesn't change very often.

 This PoC uses the [serverless framework](https://serverless.com/) to try to normalize the way we write and deploy the adapters.
+You can install it with `npm i -g serverless`.

 ## How to create an adapter